ericjanto/svip-frontend/back-end/README.md

 GET url.com/query?=...&page=1&limit=15
 ```

-If `limit` goes beyond items available on the last page, the endpoint must return the maximum amount of available items.
+If `limit` goes beyond items available on the last page, the endpoint must return the maximum amount of available items for that page.